The rounded peninsula that is today the Gamage Shipyard and Marina stands has been a prominent South Bristol landmark for more than 250 years.

-European fishermen and explorers first visited the midcoast of Maine late in the 16th century, and nearby Pemaquid village was one of their first settlements in the New World.
-By the mid 17th century, the South Bristol mainland belonged to George Buckland, who appears several times in the records of Pemaquid after 1647.
+European fishermen and explorers first visited the midcoast of Maine late in the 16th century and nearby Pemaquid village was one of their first settlements in the New World.
+By the mid 17th century, South Bristol's mainland belonged to George Buckland, who appears several times in the records of Pemaquid after 1647.
 He was “appointed and to have the liberty to keep (a) house of publicke entertaynment and to retayle beare, wine and, licquors” in 1675.
 Where might Buckland’s “publicke house” have been located?
 The shipyard property, with its down-river view, frequent small boat traffic, and safe anchorage would have been a prime possibility.

 In 1924, Harvey F. Gamage left his

 apprenticeship at East Boothbay boatyards to set up business for himself.
 That same year, he built a boat shed on the marina property.
 From 1924 to 1976, Harvey Gamage oversaw the

 construction of more then 288 sailboats, powerboats, draggers, scallopers, and windjammers.
 Most of his early boats were sloops, as well as schooners designed by the well-know naval architect